 The North Downs Way

-Colin’s book, published by Aurum Press, is the definitive guide to the route, and you can buy a signed copy of it from this website for £9.99 plus £2.00 postage by clicking ‘Shop’ or the three-bar menu above.
+Colin’s book, published by Aurum Press (an imprint of Quarto), is the definitive guide to the route, and you can buy a signed copy of it from this website for £9.99 plus £2.00 postage by clicking ‘Shop’ or the three-bar menu above.
 Or send a cheque for £11.99 to Colin Saunders at 35 Gerrards Close, London, N14 4RH, or through online bank transfer – please email for details.
 If you decide to buy it elsewhere, make sure it’s the latest 2016 edition, as in this image.

 Launched in 1978, the North Downs Way national trail is one of England’s most popular walking routes. from Farnham in Surrey to Dover in Kent.
 The distance depends on which of two options you choose at the east end.
 If you take the southern route past Folkestone, with spectacular views of the chalk cliffs and across the English Channel to France, you’ll walk 125 miles (200 km).
 Whereas following the northern loop via Canterbury Cathedral it’s 131 miles (210 km).
 Of course, you can if you wish walk both loops, though this would make the total distance 153 miles (243 km).